ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 - they have a basic 'free-to-use' version.
 This means that you are able to use some or all the capabilities, but with some constraints.
 For example, an online word-processor might limit you to 5 documents in your account
 - they have one or more 'paid for' versions.
 By paying for the tool, you unlock some or all the constraints

+Some OITs are available as standalone applications.
+Other OITs are available as web browser extensions or plug-ins.
+This guidance applies to all OITs.

 <a id="quick-checklist"></a>

 ### Quick checklist